For more information regarding the Course Repeat Fee, please visit the Student Business Services website.

 If you need to cancel your appointment with an advisor, please call or stop by the College of Science and Engineering Undergraduate Advising Center before the scheduled time.

-If you have three no-shows during your collegiate career, you will be required to meet with the Associate Dean of Science and Engineering before you are able to register for classes or schedule an appointment with an advisor.
+If you have three no-shows during your collegiate career, you will be required to meet with the Associate Dean of Science and Engineering before you are able to schedule an appointment with an advisor.
+This could affect your ability to register for classes if you have holds.

 The Ingram School of Engineering is committed to providing high quality engineering programs and to the success of all engineering majors.
 All engineering degree programs are ABET accredited and providing academic advising is a key component to maintaining our quality programs.
 The School of Engineering wants to ensure that students understand their degree requirements, course prerequisites, course sequencing, and all other requirements.
 It is our goal that all students will avoid enrollment errors.